gardener/gardener/docs/concepts/controller-manager.md

 Also, it generates `Event`s to provide further information about its operations.

 When a `Project` is marked for deletion, the controller ensures that there are no `Shoots` left in the project namespace.
-Once all `Shoots` are gone, the `Namespace` and `Project` is released.
+Once all `Shoots` are gone, the `Namespace` and `Project` are released.

 #### "Stale Projects" Reconciler

-As Gardener is a large-scale Kubernetes as a Service it is designed for being used by a large amount of end-users.
+As Gardener is a large-scale Kubernetes as a Service, it is designed for being used by a large amount of end-users.
 Over time, it is likely to happen that some of the hundreds or thousands of `Project` resources are no longer actively used.

 Gardener offers the "stale projects" reconciler which will take care of identifying such stale projects, marking them with a "warning", and eventually deleting them after a certain time period.
-This reconciler is enabled by default and works as following:
+This reconciler is enabled by default and works as follows:

 1. Projects are considered as "stale"/not actively used when all of the following conditions apply: The namespace associated with the `Project` does not have any...
     1. `Shoot` resources.